 4. What are the driving and passing laws?

 You may not pass another vehicle in the same lane even though it can fit in the same lane.
-Like automobiles, motorcycles must pass by temporarily swerving into the adjacent lane.
+Like automobiles, motorcycles must pass by temporarily swerving into the adjacent lane.19

 5. How do I get a motorcycle license?

 You need a Class M license to drive motorcycles in Nevada.
 This is different from the Class C license that is required to drive automobiles.
-You must be at least 16 years of age and present proof of your identity and a social security number to get a Class M license.
+To get a Class M license, you must:

 You may obtain a Class M motorcycle endorsement in one of three ways: